nuxeo/doc.nuxeo.com-content/src/userdoc/adding-features/nuxeo-agenda.md

 {{multiexcerpt 'JSF-UI-required' space='nxdoc' page='generic-multi-excerpts'}}

 {{! multiexcerpt name='nuxeo-agenda-functional-overview'}}{{! excerpt}}

-The [Nuxeo Agenda package](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-agenda) provides users with a new documents type "Event" that enables them to manage their list of meetings and other events using an Agenda gadget on their dashboard.
+The [Nuxeo Agenda package](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-agenda) provides users with a new documents type "Event" that enables you to manage meeting lists and other events using an Agenda gadget.
 {{! /excerpt}}

 ### Creating Events